Stress reduction via meditation

 Earlier, Morse et al. (1982) tested the hypothesis that salivary changes from stress to relaxation will be from opaque to translucent and from high to low protein levels, and that salivary bacteria will increase under the condition of stress and decrease under the condition of relaxation.

 Stress and relaxation of their twelve subjects, all dental students, were evaluated before and after meditation by verbal reports and examination of saliva for opacity, translucency, protein, and bacteria (resazurin dye method).
 Subjects were taught word meditation and instructed to meditate twice daily for twenty minutes.
 The study began one week after the subjects learned meditation and continued for six weeks.

 There were significant anxiety-reduction changes by the end of the meditation sessions as measured by increased salivary translucency, decreased salivary protein, and reduced subjective evaluation of stress.
 In addition, bacteria levels showed a significant decrease by the end of the meditation sessions.

 The results support previous findings by Morse in regard to salivary changes as measures of stress reduction mediated by meditation [see Morse et al. (1977, 1981), Morse (1976b, 1977a), and Morse and Hildebrand (1976)].

-The finding of higher bacteria levels under stress and lower bacterial levels under relaxation indicates that stress may contribute to dental caries and relaxation may have an anticaries effect.
+The finding of higher bacteria levels under stress and lower bacterial levels under relaxation indicates that stress may contribute to tooth decay and relaxation may have an anti-cavity effect.

 Increase in salivary minerals: meditation induces tooth-friendly changes in the meditator's mouth